davidnoah/social-network/README.md

   - Time: 0(n), where n is the number of words in the dictionary.
   - Space: 0(n), where n is the number of words in the dictionary.

   We can make the assumption that the average length of an English word is 5 characters.
-Our best case scenario states that there are absolutely no friends for in the dictionary and out network has a size of 1.
+Our best case scenario states that there are absolutely no friends for our tested word in the dictionary and our network has a size of 1.
 With our above assumption, best case, our algorithm is a constant operation, O(1).
 The best case scenario is arbitrary and we are more concerned with our worst case scenario.
 In a worst case scenario, our social network will be equivalent to the size of our dictionary.

   Average length: 5

   Checking deletions: length of 5 = 5 operations

   Checking additions: 6 spaces * 26 letters = 156 operations

   Checking substitutions: length of 5 * 26 letters = 140 operations

   O(301n) which can be reduced to O(n)